Falcion/Patternugit/README.md

   on which you will edit/setup this project;
 - Installed [Python](https://www.python.org/) if you want to contribute to the scripts of this project (in terms of .PY scripts);
-- It is recommended to use [Github CLI](https://cli.github.com/) on your machine for better experience via working not only within this project, but this the .GIT in entirety;
+- It is recommended to use [GitHub CLI](https://cli.github.com/) on your machine for better experience via working not only within this project, but this the .GIT in entirety;